Dianne Craft “Right Brain” Learning System

 Because these children are all experiencing auditory processing problems, making the learning of sight words hard for them, we can make much greater progress with them by teaching them from a phonetically-based reader that has AS FEW SIGHT WORDS AS POSSIBLE.
 When a child reads a book with many sight words, he will either try to sound out all of the sight words, or have you tell him the words, or just guess at the words.
 That is a very defeating way to read.
 Careful choice of a reader can make a huge difference for a struggling child.
 Choose a reader that has very few of these stumbling block words at first, to help the child feel independent and successful in reading.

 You want to use a reader that will bring the least amount of frustration.
 The most success I have had in teaching dyslexic children, and other struggling readers, is by using the Craft Right Brain Readers.
 These readers have the fewest new sight words in them of anyreading program I have seen for struggling readers.
 Using these remedial readers, the child/teen can sound out just about every word in the book.
 These readers have no pictures so that the child will not use the pictures to “guess” at the words, but rather will use the phonetic clues.
 The stories in these readers do not move too quickly.
 They are carefully designed not to introduce too many new words (especially sight words), as almost all other reading programs do.
 Using a specially formulated sequence of words to ensure success, the readers also have all the new Sight Words already made into Picture Cards for you.
 Students love these cards, as they find that they can not only remember the Sight Words easily, but they can spell them also, since they go directly into their Photographic Memory.
 These readers remediate reading through the end of the second grade level.
-If your child tests at the beginning of the third grade level, my recommendation is to get the two third grade phonetic readers from Merrill Readers (www.rainbowresources.com or www.amazon.com).
-Amazon has used Merrill Readers.
+If your child tests at the beginning of the third grade level, my recommendation is to get the two third grade phonetic readers from Merrill Readers.
+(Can purchase these readers inexpensively on Thrifty Books, Ebay, and Amazon.
+Or you can purchase them in new condition from Rainbow Resources.)
 These readers also introduce new words slowly, but they do not have the sight words with pictures made for you.
 You and your child will need to make them for each story.

 Daily, have your child/teen read a story aloud, using the all-important Pre-Reading method as spoken of above.
 Do not re-read stories in these readers.
 There is so much repetition already.
 Move on to a next story each day.